 For the third year in a row, the CUAir team placed first in Mission Performance and ultimately brought home a second place finish overall.

-The application period for the Fall 2014 recruitment session has ended.
-Please check back later for information on our next recruiting session.
-Thank you for your interest in being a part of CUAir.
+CUAir recruiting for the Fall 2015 semester is now closed.
+Please check back later for details on future recruiting seasons.
+Thank you for your interest in CUAir!

 Thank you sponsors!
 As an independent student organization, CUAir relies heavily on external sources for funding.
 Without the generous support of our sponsors, we would not be where we are today: a world-class team in the area of autonomous aircraft design and fabrication.
 CUAir depends on these contributions to excel and expand our efforts.
 With this support, we aim to continue our success at the competition next June.